Neeraj876/jetzy.ai/README.md

 This application demonstrates the integration of:
 - Streamlit for the user interface
-- OpenAI's language models for natural language understanding
+- OpenAI's language models for understanding user query and dynamic response generation
 - Managed Context Protocol (MCP) for tool execution & Context-Aware Function Calling

 ## Project Structure